 Another consideration with colour choices is that any symbology using red may be an issue for any system operated in night conditions as these symbols may become very difficult to distinguish in red ambient light often used to preserve night vision.
 Therefore the use of red should be avoided where possible and always used with a symbol shape that improves recognition.
 Adding text can also reduce risk of mix-ups.

-With so many implications on colour choices for portrayal, it important to ensure that the use of colour is harmonised between layers and systems to reduce the risk of giving the user ambiguous information.
+With so many implications on colour choices for portrayal, it is important to ensure that the use of colour is harmonised between layers and systems to reduce the risk of giving the user ambiguous information.
 IHO S-4 and IMO SN.1/Circ.243/Rev.2 provides useful guidance to use of colours and it is recommended that these guidelines be adhered to by all S-100 based product specifications that are intended for use in a navigation context.

 Given IHO’s experience and leadership in defining the portrayal of the chart, all organizations that produce data products intended for the navigation screen should coordinate their colour usage with IHO.
 Within IHO the Nautical Cartography Working Group is tasked with coordinating portrayal.